Fliplet.UI.Table

 Number of rows to display per page |

-Note: Set pagination: false
+Note: Set pagination: false to disable pagination entirely.

 Expandable Rows Options